 Join us for great music, amazing food, local craft beers and ciders and NW wines @ Say Ciao!
-Check out our new calendar, below for three months of great upcoming music!
+Check out our calendar, below for great upcoming music!

 Jeanne Walker has been singing in the Portland Area for a long time.
 Her music is best described as Easy Listening and covers artists such as Joni Mitchell and Ricki Lee Jones.
 Jeanne plays guitar and keyboard and ranges from folk to pop.
 She loves atmospheres where people can listen but also have conversations with good friends along with good food and beverages!
 Please join us for Jeanne’s last performance at Say Ciao! of 2018.

 Tobáj is an international Latin/Jazz Singer, Guitarist, Songwriter and Recording Artist who lives in Portland, Oregon (USA).
 Tobáj has performed internationally in Spain, Mexico, Japan, Costa Rica, and the Caribbean – as well as on the West Coast, Hawaii and Alaska.
 He has also been featured on many radio and television programs in the U.S. and abroad.